chiraggude/larabase/README.md

 * Email Activation: An account activation email is sent the user's email for verification
 * Password Reset: Resets the user password after sends reset instructions to the user's email
 * User Profile: Users have a Public and Private profile (editable)
-* Change Password: User can change password while logged in (from profile - to be moved to settings)
+* Change Password: User can change password while logged in from Settings page
 * Unique Validation Rules for login and registration
 * Feedback forms are saved in DB and emailed to the Admin
 * List of all Users with liks to their Public Profiles